RoboDomo/RoboDomo/README.md

 4. Ideally eliminate the cloud altogether.
 5. Alexa and/or Google Home integration.
 6. Dashboard/tiles mode, suitable for devices hung on the wall or cheap phone on the nightstand.
+7. Dockerize and separate concerns, allowing for plugability and simplification of controls and status reporting.

 ## History